renaissance-publishing/renaissance/content/chapters/15-wealth-income-and-lifestyles.md

 ## Changing your Wealth Level

-While your character *can* work hard enough and earn enough money to *go up a wealth level*, doing so isn't easy—CY 830 is not a time of high social mobility.
+While your character *can* work hard enough and earn enough money to *go up a wealth level*, doing so isn't easy — CY 830 is not a time of high social mobility.

-Mechanically, advancing from one wealth level to the next wealth level is a *Job* done during Down-Time and requiring a successful check; on a success, you advance a wealth level, but you don't suffer any particular penalty if you fail—other than your wasted time.
+Mechanically, advancing from one wealth level to the next wealth level is a *Job* done during Down-Time and requiring a successful check; on a success, you advance a wealth level, but you don't suffer any particular penalty if you fail — other than your wasted time.

 | Change | Job Length                  | Check                   |
 | ------ | --------------------------- | ----------------------- |